Clam garden: Boulder wall

 Once a location was chosen by an individual or a group of First Nations peoples, clam garden construction began with the creation of a boulder or rock wall along the shoreline of a beach.
 Strong individuals would roll large boulders down to the lowest tideline on the beach, thus creating a rock wall.
 The rising tide brings sediment over the rock walls, where it accumulates and creates an extended soft sediment beach area, creating ideal clam habitat.
 The rock wall is low enough that it allows the clam garden to be submerged at high tide, but tall enough that the beach is exposed for harvesting during low tide.

 Due to weather and the movement of tides, rock walls require continual maintenance.
 Historically, clam gardens were regularly tended to by First Nations individuals who moved rocks from inside the clam gardens onto the rock wall.
-Both archeological evidence and traditional knowledge assert that boulder walls were built up over time and continually maintained.
+Both archaeological evidence and traditional knowledge assert that boulder walls were built up over time and continually maintained.
 New rocks were regularly added to the top of the boulder wall when First Nations peoples harvested the clam beds.